tgoldman1/GettingCleaningData_project/README.md

 3.  setwd("./UCI HAR Dataset")

 ### Reading in the Data with R
 Next the data is read into R using read.table().
-This is performed for:
+This is performed for the following.
-1.  features.txt->contains the labels for the data set variables
+1.  features.txt->contains the labels for the data set variables.
-2.  train/subject_train.txt->contains the subject IDs for the training set data
+2.  train/subject_train.txt->contains the subject IDs for the training set data.
-3.  train/y_train.txt->contains the activity IDs for the training set data
+3.  train/y_train.txt->contains the activity IDs for the training set data.
-4.  train/X_train.txt->contains the training set data for all the variables
+4.  train/X_train.txt->contains the training set data for all the variables.
-5.  test/subject_test.txt->contains the subject IDs for the test set data
+5.  test/subject_test.txt->contains the subject IDs for the test set data.
-6.  test/y_test.txt->contains the activity IDs for the test set data
+6.  test/y_test.txt->contains the activity IDs for the test set data.
-7.  test/X_test.txt->contains the test set data for all the variables
+7.  test/X_test.txt->contains the test set data for all the variables.

 ### Part 1: Combining Data into One Data Frame
 1. Data frames were created for the training and test data sets.
 These were